spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **Register client with MAST**

-Jupyterhub will need and client secret and ID to integrate with MAST authentication.
+JupyterHub will need and client secret and ID to integrate with MAST authentication.
 Follow these [instructions](https://innerspace.stsci.edu/display/DMD/Register+a+new+OAuth+application) to generate and register the secret and ID.
 This process includes making a pull request.
 Contact someone on the MAST team to test the new PR and update the production MAST service.

 Hold on to the secret and ID, they will be needed later in the deployment process.